meDerekD17/daynight_clock/README.md

 ## Notes

-- Run on Anfroid device
+- Run on Android device
 - Screen size 800w x 480h 5/3 ratio
+- Light sensor will automatically switch from Day Clock to Night Clock
+- Light Sensor not available in iOS, or (sometimes) AVDs
+- Light sensor can be disabled
+- Can set time to 24-hour format